Are auction homes cash only? Or do auction companies take guaranteed funding from other sources? This post addresses this particular question.

-It can be accepted that hard money lenders can go to the auctions with the investor to loan them the money to pay for the house at the auction.
-However, the investor needs to be aware that they can charge much higher interest rates than normal mortgages do.
+Hard money lenders can go to auctions with the investor to loan them the money to pay for the house at the auction.
+However, the investor needs to be aware that hard money lenders charge higher interest rates than normal mortgages do.
 The requirements and willingness to do this depends on the hard money lender the investor is using.
 A credit check is usually required, but is not mandatory.
 If the investor has enough funds to put down on the property, the lender may not require a credit check at all.

 The foreclosure process can take a very long time, depending on the state and the home owners involved, and this can be expensive for the banks.
 Therefore, they are more keen on getting a fast return either at auction or on the market afterwards.
 This means they prefer buyers that have all the guaranteed funds available to purchase the property.

 If an investor is planning on attending an auction, the planned time period to do this needs to be considered to match the funds with the purchase price.
 This is due to changing market conditions that can alter the prices of homes going to auction.
 If the investor waits too long, the prices could go up over the course of months or a year, or drop as well.
 Also, the market can affect the interest rate the lenders provide to investors to purchase properties.
 For example, home prices could decrease but interest rates rise on the hard money loans meaning more cost to the investor down the line, depending on how long they hold the house before resale.